appbaseio/reactivesearch/content/docs/reactivesearch/v3/overview/reactivecomponent.md

 For showing selected filters we will use [`SelectedFilters`](/docs/reactivesearch/v3/advanced/selectedfilters/).
 When we use `ReactiveComponent` we will need to maintain `SelectedFilters` value manually.
 To clear the selected value of `ReactiveComponent` use `onClear` prop on `SelectedFilter` and pass `null` in `setQuery`.

 **ReactiveComponent and React context**
-If the CustomComponent contains multiple react components which need to access ElasticSearch data we can take use of react [`context`](https://reactjs.org/docs/context.html) in order to pass data through the component tree without having to pass props down manually at every level.
+If the CustomComponent contains multiple react components which need to access Elasticsearch data we can take use of react [`context`](https://reactjs.org/docs/context.html) in order to pass data through the component tree without having to pass props down manually at every level.
 We can refactor the above example to use multiple child components and pass the data using context.
 You can check the refactored app demo [here](https://codesandbox.io/s/o9popzr47y).

 **ReactiveComponent with Ant Design Component**
 You can also easily connect component from design system to index data using `ReactiveComponent`.
 Check the example [here](https://codesandbox.io/s/mmkjv990nj) which connects `Dropdown` component of `Antd` with index data.